Finding Housing in Belgium

 Belgium has a lot to give: there’s a bustling social life for students, exciting art and history, and so many places to discover.
 There is something for everyone and activities are guaranteed to fill the time.
 At the end of the day, though, you’ll need a place to rest your head, and it’d be great if that place was comfortable, clean, and within budget.

 If you’re going to be looking for a place to live in the Belgian city of your choice, you have to familiarise yourself with the word ‘kot’.
-A kot is a Flemish word that signifies a small and primitive space that is now used to describe student housing - most student homes aren’t exactly grandiose palaces, after all.
+A kot is a Flemish word that signifies a small space that is now used to describe student housing.

 Want to know the ins and outs of finding a kot to call home?
 Look no further.